-Great New Zealand Steam Journeys was established by steam enthusiasts to allow visitors to take full advantage of New Zealandís extensive rail network.
+Great New Zealand Steam Journeys was established by rail enthusiasts to allow visitors to take full advantage of New Zealandís extensive rail network.

 Much of New Zealand ís rail network passes through stunning scenery.
 However many of the most scenic lines are just used by freight trains so the scenery is hidden to visitors.

-We thought this was a shame, so Great New Zealand Steam Journeys was created to work with the premier steam preservation groups to ensure their beautifully restored steam locomotives are able to take you along the most scenic passenger and freight lines in New Zealand.
+We thought this was a shame, so Great New Zealand Steam Journeys was created to work with established tour companies and the premier rail preservation groups to ensure their beautifully restored locomotives are able to take you along the most scenic passenger and freight lines in New Zealand.

 This means you can now fully enjoy the romance and adventure of the bygone steam era, while travelling through some of the worldís most stunning scenery.

 The steam preservation groups have successfully restored a variety of New Zealand ís most powerful express steam locomotives and between them have a current stable of over 20 locomotives.

 Our train is likely to be hauled by one of the following types of locomotive that were used to haul New Zealand express trains from the 1930ís to the 1960ís:

 These were New Zealandís largest and most powerful locally built locomotives weighing nearly 145 tons.
 They proved very successful for heavy mixed traffic main line work with the most powerful Kb's being used on coal trains across the heavily graded Midland Line in the South Island .
 They were built from 1932 until 1956 and survivors are at Mainline Steam, Steam Incorporated, MOTAT and the Silverstream Railway.
 Most were converted to oil firing during their working lives and No. 942 is particularly interesting as it has been preserved in both streamlined and non-streamlined form.